 This Pittsburgh Weather

-It’s Pittsburgh in April!
+It’s Pittsburgh in May!
 And as always here in Pittsburgh, it just doesn’t seem to be “typical”.
-For those of you out of town, about a week or so ago, it felt like summer was finally approaching.
-Then, over the last week, temperatures dropped and the snow returned.
-And now, we are happily sitting at around 65 degrees!
+For those of you out of town, about a week or so ago, it began to feel like summer!
 I had a good friend tell me that his wife switched from using the furnace to using the AC in just one day!
-She then had to change it back again two days later!
 He told me he was glad that his AC was working properly as he hadn’t done any AC service since last fall.

 AC Unit Service; It Might Be Time